 - Testicular Mesothelioma: Also rare, accounting for about 1 percent of all cases.

-Mesothelioma Litigation in Illinois
+What Is Mesothelioma Litigation in Illinois?

 Because half a lifetime often passes between asbestos exposure and a mesothelioma diagnosis, these are typically very complex cases.
 Short survival time makes choosing an experienced law firm a critical task as soon as possible after diagnosis.

-In fact, the government estimates some 100,000 people in the United States have died as a result of asbestos exposure in the ship building industry.
+In fact, the government estimates some 100,000 people in the United States have died as a result of asbestos exposure in the shipbuilding industry.